 Banu loves vegetable gardening, even more I think than flower gardening, which is the opposite of me.
 She has a huge enclosed vegetable garden where she grows enough vegetables for ten families.
 I asked her what in the world is she growing that many vegetables for?
 It’s like a farm, and all that for a family of 2 adults and 2 kids?

 Banu’s veggie plants produce a bounty of vegetables.
 She grows eggplants, pumpkins, squash, cucumbers, tomatoes, green beans, peas, all types of herbs, carrots, arugala, lettuce, and turnips, just to name a few.
 Basically anything you may buy at the farmer’s market, she grows in her veggie patch.

-Hydrangeas in my sister’s shady garden are taller than me!
+Hydrangeas in my sister’s garden are taller than me!
 Covered in lush pink, white and pale-blue blooms, hydrangeas in Banu’s garden couldn’t be any happier.

 What I appreciate in Banu’s garden is her ability to layer bushes and plants in various textures, colors, and shapes.
 Variegated plants, beautiful hostas, Russian sage, and evergreen bushes create a lovely natural border in Banu’s garden.

-Banu’s garden is a little piece of emerald green heaven where one can spend countless hours lounging and soaking in the beauty of this serene shady landscape.
+Banu’s garden is a little piece of emerald green heaven where one can spend hours lounging and soaking in the beauty of this serene shady landscape.